FREQUENTLY ASKED QUESTIONS (FAQS)

-A Declaration is an oath that the applicant makes wherein he states that he believes himself to be the original and first inventor of the process, machine, manufacture, or composition of matter, or improvement thereof, for which he solicits a patent; and shall state of what country he is a citizen.
+A Declaration is an oath that the applicant makes in which the inventor(s) states that inventor(s) believes himself/herself to be the original inventor (or joint inventor) of the invention for which the University is seeking a patent; it also names the inventor’s country of citizenship.

-What is Power of Attorney?
+What is Power of Attorney (POA)?